 Here at OVO, we use a range of cutting-edge technologies to help you embrace a greener lifestyle.
 They include everything from smart meters, air source heat pumps and smart storage heaters to grid-balancing software, renewable energy storage technologies, and clever chargers that turn electric vehicles into power stations.

-On top of that, all our plans come with 50% renewable electricity5 as standard.
+On top of that, all our plans come with 100% renewable electricity5 as standard.
 And if you want 100% carbon-neutral gas6 on top of this, why not check out OVO Beyond - the green upgrade that cuts carbon and restores nature.

 1Eco Age magazine: https://eco-age.com/magazine/how-move-house-sustainably